Accuracy of Guide's data and positions

 Mutual phenomena of the Galilean satellites (Arlot+ 1997) Galilean satellites mutual events in 1997 (Arlot 1996)

-For satellites of Jupiter, Guide uses the "high accuracy" method described in Jean Meeus' Astronomical Algorithms.
-This, in turn, is based on the theory E2 due to Lieske, with improvements known as E2x3.
+Galileans: For the four largest satellites of Jupiter, Guide uses the "high accuracy" method described in Jean Meeus' Astronomical Algorithms.
+This, in turn, is based on J. Lieske's E5 theory..

 For Triton, Charon, and the satellites of Mars, astrometric test data is unavailable.
 The best I could do to test these was to compare results from the JPL Solar Systems Dynamics page.
 This indicates that the positions generated by Guide are indeed good to within better than an arcsecond.
 Exactly how much better, though, it is impossible to say.

-For artificial satellites, Guide uses the SGP4 (Simplified General Perturbations) theory.
-It can use the SDP4 (Simplified Deep-Space Perturbations) method, which has advantages for objects with an orbital period greater than 225 minutes, with this add-on to Guide 8.
+For artificial satellites, Guide uses the SGP4 (Simplified General Perturbations) theory for objects with an orbital period of less than 225 minutes, and the SDP4 (Simplified Deep-Space Perturbations) method for objects with a longer orbital period.

 The SGP4 is the best method currently available for low-earth objects, and does a pretty decent job over short time periods for higher objects.
 It is a rough approximation, for several reasons.
 At the time it was created, computers were not as powerful as they are today; had more subtle effects been included, the method would have not been very practical.
 It's been suggested, too, that the US Government was not very happy to have such theories distributed, and that we almost certainly do not get to see the really accurate satellite motion models.